Types of Criminal Offenses: Table of Contents

 Manslaughter Resulting From Death During the Commission of Misdemeanor (Misdemeanor – Manslaughter Rule)

 - When a person dies as a result of someone else violating the law.

 Manslaughter Resulting From Death Caused By Negligence

 - The dog owner, watcher, or keeper can be found guilty of involuntary manslaughter if their negligence results in the death of another person.

 Misdemeanor For Destruction of the Attacking Dog:

 - When a dog owner, whose dog has bitten or attacked someone, willfully kills the dog.
-The dog owner can they be found guilty for destruction of evidence.
+The dog owner can then be found guilty of destruction of evidence.

 Misdemeanor to Fail to Quarantine or Produce the Dog or Provide Information Regarding the Dog:

 - If a dog owner fails to quarantine or produce a dog that might have rabies or has bitten or if they fail to provide information regarding such acts of the dog, they can be charged with a misdemeanor and charged fines.